 Women in Engineering (WIE) Day is a free workshop designed to introduce students to engineering and computer science concepts.

-Each year, high school students are asked to complete a design challenge using everyday objects to learn teamwork, problem-solving, communication, testing, and design process skills.
+Students participate in a hands-on design challenge using everyday objects to build their teamwork, problem-solving, communication, testing, and design process skills.

 Check out the University of Idaho College of Engineering Virtual Tour to learn more about the labs and facilities you will use as a student here!

 Fall 2020 — “Computer Science” Challenge

 The challenge for WIE Day 2020 is still online, check it out!